jharring17/CS-554-Final-Project/README.md

 4. Cd into the server folder `cd ../server` from the client directory or `cd server` from the root
 5. Install the server dependencies using `npm i`
 6. Cd back to the root of the project
+7. Install the root dependencies with `npm i`
 7. Run the start script for concurrently `npm start`

 ### Option 2: Using Seperate Terminals (Used for Deployment)